MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ## Frequently asked questions (FAQs)

-### Using the modern, refreshed look in Power Apps Component Framework / custom code components
+### Can I use the modern, refreshed look in the Power Apps component framework or custom code components?

 The modern theme in use is passed to [Power Apps component framework](../developer/component-framework/overview.md) components allowing you to [style your components with modern theming](../developer/component-framework/fluent-modern-theming.md).

-### Using the modern, refreshed look in custom pages
+### Can I use the modern, refreshed look in custom pages?

 Modern controls can be used with custom pages and the modern, refreshed look.
 The modern theme isn't currently inherited by custom pages.

-### Change the color of the app header
+### Can I change the color of the app header?

 It's possible to change the color of the app header to match your organization while in the modern, refreshed look.
 See [Use modern themes](../maker/model-driven-apps/modern-theme-overrides.md) for more details.
 Other theme customization options for the modern, refreshed look aren't available yet.

-### Using custom chart colors
+### Can I use custom chart colors?

 When using the modern, refreshed look, charts in views and dashboards are updated to a set of modern colors.
 If the chart colors have been customized, the new look overrides the custom colors.
 The maker can keep the custom colors by adding the **CustomColorOverride** property in the chart .xml file.